Articles

 - Full access to all features

-For a manufacturing business with 50 employees, expect approximately $2,075/month (annual billing) or $2,450/month (monthly billing).
-SweetProcess is positioned as a premium solution with a higher price point, especially for smaller teams.
+For a manufacturing business with 50 employees, expect approximately $2,075/month (annual plan) or $2,450/month (monthly plan).
+SweetProcess positions itself as a premium solution with transparent per-user pricing and a focus on process management.

 Pros of SweetProcess:

-- Provides clear, organized process and SOP documentation
+- Provides clear process, procedure, and policy documentation

 - Offers step-by-step procedure creation and process mapping